kscheltema/100-days-of-code/log.md

 **Thoughts:** Need to sort out useFormik bugs.
 **Link to work:** see screenshot in my tweet @KobusScheltema

+### Day 11: July 7, 2022
+**Today's Progress:** Created a new repository for a Count Down Timer.
+Implemented fixes for bug related to poor usage of Yup.
+Overhauled the usage of Formik.
+**Thoughts:** Sometimes old code is starring at you and your looking at somethikng different.
+**Link to work:** https://github.com/kscheltema/js_timer.git see screenshot in my tweet @KobusScheltema

 ### Day 5: July 1, 2022
 **Today's Progress:**
 **Thoughts:**